Wouldham: Industry

 The Wouldham Hall Cement Works also fronted the river, and took in some land in Burham.
 William Peters started making hydraulic lime on the site between 1857 and 1866.
 He had 18 lime kilns.
 The first wet process cement kilns were installed by the Peters Brothers in 1877.

-The cement started with bottle kilns, there were 24 in 1879, making 720 tons a week.
-The raw materials, were obtained on site and the finished product was taken to London in capacious Thames sailing barges, that would be about 5 barge loads.
-A photograph, in the care of Maidstone museum shows the waterfront with 11 moored barges.
+The cement started with bottle kilns, with 24 in 1879, making 720 tons a week.
+The raw materials, were obtained on site and the finished product was taken to London in Thames sailing barges.
 The Peters operation owned 80 barges, and employed 1000 men.
-In the 1880s these were replaced by Batchelor chamber kilns (each with a capacity of 30 tons per week)- and further were added to bring up the production to 990 tons per week.
+In the 1880s the kilns were replaced by Batchelor chamber kilns (each with a capacity of 30 tons per week), and further were added to bring up the production to 990 tons per week.
 In 1898 seventeen more were added, and in 1903 thee Schneider kilns (at 330 tons) giving a total capacity of 1850.
-The London demand for cement was voracious.
 Two Hoffmann kilns were installed, and then two rotary kilns.
 The first chamber kiln block was demolished, and the remaining chamber kilns were only used up to 1915, though six remained in commission until the sites closure.